How to Buy an Engagement Ring

 Tip: VS2 diamonds offer a lot of bang for the buck.
 They have minor inclusions that are difficult to see to the naked eye.
 While the inclusions are visible under 10x magnification, they are usually considered minor.
 That's why it's useful to shop at retailers like James Allen that offer 360 degree HD videos.
 That way, you can examine the diamond in detail to see if the diamond is eye-clean.

-- FL Grade: A perfectly flawless diamond.
+- FL Grade (Flawless): A completely flawless diamond.
 Only about 2% of the world's diamonds fall into this category.

-- IF Grade: Internally flawless, but has tiny surface faults only visible under extreme magnification.
+- IF Grade (Internally Flawless): A diamond with tiny surface faults that are only visible under extreme magnification.

-- VVS Grade: The diamond has very, very small inclusions that are hard to find under magnification.
+- VVS Grade (VVS1 & VVS2 / Very Very Slightly Included): The diamond has very, very small inclusions that are hard to find under magnification.
 You will not be able to see them with the naked eye.

-- SI Grade: Stones in this grade feature small inclusions that are very easily seen under magnification.
-May also be visible to the naked eye.
+- SI Grade (SI1 & SI2 / Slightly Included): Stones feature small inclusions that are very easily seen under magnification and may also be visible to the naked eye.

-- I Grade: This is the lowest grade of clarity.
-It generally includes diamonds that have major faults that affect its transparency or brilliance.
+- I Grade (I1 / Included 1st Degree): This is the lowest grade of clarity.
+It generally includes diamonds that have major faults that affect transparency or brilliance.

-- FL Grade: A perfectly flawless diamond.
+- FL Grade (Flawless): A completely flawless diamond.
 Only about 2% of the world's diamonds fall into this category.

-- D-F Grades: These diamonds are considered to be completely colorless.
-Accordingly, they're the rarest and most valuable.
+- D-F Grades: These diamonds are considered to be completely colorless, which also means they're the rarest and most valuable.

-- G-J Grades: Stones in these grades (such as H diamond color) are categorized as near colorless.
+- G-J Grades: Stones in these grades (such as H diamond color) are categorized as nearly colorless.

 - K-M Grades: At these grades, the diamonds will have a faint yellowish tint.

-- N-R Grades: The color begins to be more obvious at this level and is seen as a very light yellow hue.
+- N-R Grades: The color begins to be more obvious at this level with a very light yellow hue.

-- D-F Grades: These diamonds are considered to be completely colorless.
-Accordingly, they're the rarest and most valuable.
+- D-F Grades: These diamonds are considered to be completely colorless, which also means they're the rarest and most valuable.

-- Cut: The cut determines how brilliant the stone appears.
-Cut is how well the diamond's proportions reflect light.
-The Gemological Institute rates a diamond's cut in one of 5 ways: Excellent, Very Good, Good, Fair, or Poor.
+- Cut: The cut determines how brilliant the stone appears and how well the diamond's proportions reflect light.
+The Gemological Institute rates a diamond's cut in one of five ways: Excellent, Very Good, Good, Fair, or Poor.

-Once you've settled on a GIA certified diamond (or AGS certified), the next step is to pick out the right setting.
+Once you've settled on a certified diamond, the next step is to pick out the right setting.
 It's important that the setting reflects her personal style.

 Here are the factors to consider when making your choice: